 Experience Village life

-Living with population which is somehow different from the one we used to is a learning and fun experience.
-A little change in day to day schedule will surely make you a different and more modest person than before.
+Living with people from a different culture can be a beautiful learning experince.
+A little change in day-to-day schedule will surely make you a different and more modest person than before.
 Wake up early in the morning, some remote villages still do not have toilets, they go near water bodies for daily chores.
 Help them in farming.
 Teach them how to expand their business locally.
 Learn hardworking from them.
 Eat the food they eat, try the clothing they use to wear.

 Attend Kumbh Mela